 In summary, there are good reasons to expect that structural variants will be common and that many causative variants will be structural.
 Whether structural variant detection can be used in genomic prediction will depend on the ability to genotype them at scale.
 However, again, the simulation studies above used perfect data with inclusion of the causative variants (together with all other sequence variants in MacLeod et al. (2014); together with non-causal SNP chip markers in Fragomeni et al. (2017)).
-While they did not explicitly model structural variants (but rather abstract biallelic causative variants), these results suggest that detection of causative variants is not the main obstacle to genomic prediction with sequence variants.
+While they did not explicitly model structural variants (but rather abstract biallelic causative variants), the result that genomic prediction with sequence data does not work well even when all simulated causative variants are genotyped suggests that detection of causative variants is not the main obstacle.

 Another cause of undetected variation might be missing regions from reference assemblies, either because of hard-to-assemble regions or because genetic differences between the reference assemblies and the animals of interest.
 Several projects try to remedy these omissions by creating new genome assemblies from divergent breeds and aggregating them into pan-genomes that aim to represent the whole gene pool of a species.
 This amounts to assuming that there are enough undetected sequences in the genome that are important to traits but uncorrelated with typed segments.
 A recent pan-genome effort including four cattle breeds (three European Bos taurus taurus breeds and Nellore, which is Bos taurus indicus) as well as another species (gaur, Bos gaurus) added 82.5 Mbp sequence not in the reference genome (Leonard et al., 2022), about 3% of the reference genome length, whereas a pangenome of three European cattle breeds and two African cattle breeds (the taurus N’Dama and taurus x indicus cross Sanga Ankole) added 116 Mbp, about 4% of the reference genome length (Talenti et al., 2022) — or 20.5 Mbp, filtered down to what they term high-quality non-repetitive sequence, that is 0.7% of the reference genome length.
 Similarly, a pig pangenome based on five European and six Chinese breeds added 72.5 Mbp, about 3% of the pig reference genome length (Tian et al., 2019).
 This suggests that a pig or cattle breed may contain up to a few percent of sequence not included in the reference genome.
 Whether better tracking that sequence through a breed-specific assembly will improve genomic prediction will depend on whether those breed-specific sequences are enriched for genetic variance in important traits, and to what extent they are already tagged by marker panels used for genomic prediction through linkage disequilibrium.

-Functional genomic sequence data
+Use of functional genomic information

 The first two avenues for improvement in genomic prediction with sequence data were about detecting and describing the genetic variation within populations, whereas the third is about adding functional rather than purely genetic information.
 A large amount of chromatin and gene expression data has started to accumulate from projects within the FAANG collaboration, and similar efforts (Giuffra et al., 2019; Halstead et al., 2020; Kern et al., 2021; Salavati et al., 2022; Zhao et al., 2021).